Savannah, Georgia, USA travel guide

 Frequently Asked Questions

-Savannah is one of the few US cities where you can legally carry alcoholic beverages in plastic cups on public streets in the downtown historic district.
-This is a game-changer for bachelorette groups, allowing you to bar-hop between the squares with drinks in hand.
-Just remember: plastic cups only (no glass) and no open containers in vehicles.
+You can carry alcoholic beverages in plastic cups (no glass!) on public streets within the historic district.
+This means you can bar-hop and explore with your drinks.
+Just remember, no open containers in vehicles.

-What are the best bachelorette-specific activities in Savannah?
+What are some unique bachelorette activities in Savannah?

 Ready to Make This Trip Happen?